-PO1 attainment value = (Mapping factor of B-SOC-201-PO1 from Table 3 × Overall CO attainment value for the course B-SOC-201)/3 in the following table.
-Average of the responses from the outgoing students for each PO is estimated.
+PO1 attainment value = (Mapping factor of B-SOC-201-PO1 from Table 3 \times Overall CO attainment value for the course B-SOC-201)/3

 Similarly, values for each cell of the above table can be obtained.
 The direct attainment of POs is average of individual PO attainment values.